 Buy back options

-Many companies will buy stairlifts.
-Unfortunately, even though custom staircases are much more expensive than straight, they have no resale value because they only fit one particular staircase.
-Even is someone has a track home that has the same exact layout of a neighbor, the unit will probably not fit.
+Many companies will buy back stair lifts.
+Unfortunately, even though stair lifts for custom staircases are much more expensive than straight, they have no resale value because they only fit one particular staircase.
+Even if someone has a track home that has the same exact layout of a neighbor, the unit will probably not fit.
 One small variance in slope and the entire unit is completely off.
-A inch might not seem like a big deal at the bottom of the stairs, but by the time you travel all the way to the top of the stairs, that one inch can become 12 inches.
+An inch might not seem like a big deal at the bottom of the stairs, but by the time you travel all the way to the top of the stairs, that one inch can become 12 inches.

-Many stairlifts have different size seats to accommodate different size users.
+Many stair lifts have different sized seats to accommodate users of different sizes.
 For an additional cost you can also choose to buy a power swivel seat.

-Make sure your stairlift has safety and obstruction sensors build into the seat, footrest, carriage and any other moving component.
+Make sure your stair lift has safety and obstruction sensors built into the seat, footrest, carriage and any other moving component.

-Some chairs come standard with a key switch and some you need to pay extra for.
+Some chairs come standard with a key switch and some cost extra.
 A key will allow you to lock the unit and prevent it from being used by others.